Rules to Live By

 A "no phone zone" is a location where you CAN use your phone for taking pictures, share insights and meaningful information with the group, make memories, etc. but CANNOT use your phone for playing games, immersing yourself in social media, texting friends back home while ignoring the rest of the group, listening to music, watching movies, etc. Put down your phone and dig into the unique and special lives of those traveling with you instead!

-"No phone zones" are at all historic sites and all meals.
+"No phone zones" are at all historic sites, all meals, and during most travel.

 Alcohol / Wine / eCigs / Smoking / Marijuana / etc